 Quite a few millionaires have made their fortunes by investing in real estate.
 Still, it’s more complicated with a lot more to learn than, say, investing in stocks.
 There is a ton of due diligence to perform, and complicated financial and legal matters to consider.
 But with a little help from the experts, it becomes more manageable.
-So if you’re new to real estate investment, here are some tips from a top Los Angeles agent.
+So if you’re new to real estate investment, here are some tips from a top Riverside agent.

 Consider Location and Neighborhood First

 Even if you’re new to real estate investment in Riverside, you’ve heard it a bazillion times: the three most important considerations in buying real estate are location, location, and location.
 It’s still true, though, especially when it comes to investment properties.

 A money-making property has to be in a good location.
 And that means, generally, in an area with low crime, low vacancy rates, and good schools and where property values are likely to increase over time.
 A bargain property purchase is not a bargain at all if you can’t get good tenants or find buyers.